 The Advance Royalty Payments will be deducted from NSR royalty payments as and when the NSR royalties become payable.

 17. RELATED PARTY TRANSACTIONS

-The Company entered into the following transactions with related parties during the years ended January 31, 2023 and 2022:
+The Company had no reportable transactions with related parties during the eleven month period ended December 31, 2023.
+The Company entered into the following transactions with related parties during the year ended January 31, 2023: